-- 6.7 Sufficiently detailed information should accompany the planning application to allow us to fully assess any potential impact to the site and its surroundings during construction, operation and decommissioning of a solar development. - 6.8 Planning applications for all renewable technology developments should give details of the energy generation potential, stated as: - The installed capacity (in MW or kW). - The estimated annual production (MWh p.a.).
+- 6.7 Sufficiently detailed information should accompany the planning application to allow us to fully assess any potential impact to the site and its surroundings during construction, operation and decommissioning of a solar development. - 6.8 Planning applications for all renewable technology developments should give details of the energy generation potential, stated as: - the installed capacity (in MW or kW). - the 'capacity factor' (the ratio of its actual output over a period of time, to its potential output if it were possible for it to operate at full technical capacity indefinitely). - the estimated annual production (MWh p.a.).

-It is accepted that the above will be dependant on weather conditions, principally solar radiation levels.
+It is accepted that the above will be dependent on weather conditions, principally solar radiation levels.